Performance Improvement of Deorbitalized Exchange-Correlation Functionals: Results

 \subsection{Structural properties}

-Evidently the comparison of interest is primarily for r$^2$SCAN versus its deorbitalized versions, r$^2$SCAN-L, built with the PC\opt~deorbitalizer \cite{r2SCANL}, with RPP \cite{OFR2}, and with SRPP and SRPP2.
-An underlying issue, discussed in detail above, is that PC\opt~breaks some constraints that those other three preserve.
-This motivates further comparison, between PC\opt~and the three more constraint-compliant deorbitalizers.
+Evidently the comparison of primary interest is for r$^2$SCAN versus its deorbitalized versions, r$^2$SCAN-L(PC\opt) , with the PC\opt~deorbitalizer \cite{r2SCANL}, as well as with r$^2$SCAN-L(RPP) \cite{OFR2} and with r$^2$SCAN-L(SRPP) and (SRPP2).
+An underlying issue, discussed in detail above, is that PC\opt~breaks some constraints that the other three preserve.
+That distinction motivates further comparison, namely between PC\opt~and the three more constraint-compliant deorbitalizers.

 Tables \ref{Table:mol_struct} and \ref{Table:sol_struct} compile mean errors (ME) and mean absolute deviations (MADs) for r$^2$SCAN, and deorbitalized r$^2$SCAN, for the four deorbitalizers, along with results from PBE \cite{PBE} as a baseline.
-In addition to these standard measures of functional performance, we include the spread of errors as defined by the maximum (most positive) error minus the minimum (most negative.)
+In addition to those standard measures of functional performance, we include the spread of errors as defined by the maximum (most positive) error minus the minimum (most negative.)
 This last measure is motivated by the wide variations in timing performance that we discuss below.
 That variability raises the question whether there might be similar variability in predictive performance.

-For molecular systems, the results presented in Table \ref{Table:mol_struct} show that SRPP is a substantial improvement (40\% reduction) over RPP for heat of formation MAD.
+For molecular systems, the results presented in Table~\ref{Table:mol_struct} show that SRPP is a substantial improvement (40\% reduction) over RPP for heat of formation MAD.
 SRPP2 also provides an improvement over RPP, albeit a significantly smaller one.
-On bond lengths and vibrational frequencies, the three (RPP, SRPP, SRPP2) perform about the same; none proves competitive with PC\opt.
+On bond lengths and vibrational frequencies, the three (RPP, SRPP, SRPP2) perform about the same.
+None proves competitive with PC\opt.
 All three RPP-derived deorbitalizations show a disappointing degradation of performance, especially for heats of formation and frequencies, compared to PC\opt~deorbitalization, and none can be considered a completely faithful deorbitalization of r$^2$SCAN.
 Also note the near equality of the magnitude of MEs and MADs for SRPP2 and to a lesser extent, SRPP.
 This, and the fact that the MEs for both are negative, indicate that they tend to underbind consistently, leading to larger MADs.